UGC NET JRF Eligibility Criteria, Admit Card, Result & Job Profile

 - If you have already appeared for your qualifying master’s degree (final year) examination.

-- If your qualifying examinations have been delayed (you fall in the lucky category, don’t you?).
+- In case your qualifying examinations have been delayed (you fall in the lucky category, don’t you?).

 With everything in this world, there are always Terms and conditions.